davidchambers/transcribe/README.md

     --heading-level 4

+The __`--insert-into`__ option specifies the name of a file into which Transcribe will insert the generated output.
+By default, Transcribe writes to stdout.
+However, if `--insert-into` is provided, Transcribe will insert the output in the specified file between two special tags: `<!--transcribe-->` and `<!--/transcribe-->`.
+For example:

+    --insert-into README.md

 The options should be followed by one or more filenames.
 The filenames may be separated from the options by `--`.
 Files are processed in the order in which they are specified.